Gustavo Morínigo: Paraguay under-20 national team

 On 31 August 2015, Morínigo was named manager of the Paraguay under-20 team.
 He was in charge of the side for two friendlies against Uruguay in March 2016 (4–3 win and 2–2 draw).

 Cerro Porteño

 On 15 April 2016, Morínigo returned to club duties after being appointed at the helm of another club he represented as a player, Cerro Porteño.

 Return to Paraguay national teams

 On 2 August 2016, Morínigo returned to the Paraguayan Football Association, after being named manager of the under-17 national team.
 On 29 January 2018, he was appointed interim manager of the full side after Francisco Arce left, and managed the side on two friendlies (0–1 against United States and 2–4 against Japan) before returning to his previous role.

 Also a coordinator of the youth categories, Morínigo left the national sides on 18 August 2020.

 Libertad

-On 24 September 2020, Morínigo was appointed manager of his first senior club Libertad.
+On 24 September 2020, Morínigo was appointed manager of club Libertad.
 He was sacked on 16 December, after the club's elimination in the 2020 Copa Libertadores.